gworkhub/plantzfrt/README.md

 The project's purpose aligns perfectly with the problem statement in agriculture: the need for efficient disease detection to ensure better crop yields and food security.
 Its basic functionality involves a simple yet powerful user interface allowing image uploads, AI-driven disease analysis, and based on analysis giving the solution to control and prevent it.
 This functionality directly addresses the identified problem by offering an accessible and intuitive solution.

 # Tech Used:
-Microsoft azure (App service, Azure cosmos DB, Azure AI custom vision), Vs Code, HTML, CSS, Javascript
+Microsoft azure (App service, Azure cosmos DB, Azure AI custom vision), Vs Code,Node js, HTML, CSS, Javascript

 # Screenshots: